nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Once you generalize a VM in Azure, you cannot restart it because the VM is permanently marked as a generalized image.

 ## Proximity Groups
-- Separate azure resource
+- Separate azure resource proximity group and new vms to the proximity group
+- Defining the VM size in a Proximity Placement Group is necessary for proper resource allocation, performance optimization, and effective scaling
 - Sometime application required VM to be closer to reduce the latency.
 By placing them part of proximity group they will physically located close each other.
 - Proximity group assigned to data center when creating the first vm inside it and removed with the last vm.
 - When moving a resource into a proximity placement group, you should stop (deallocate) the asset first since it will be redeployed potentially into a different data center.

 ## Azure web app service (paas)
 - Fully managed service in App Service.

-- Azure App Service cannot be directly moved to a different region.
+## Deployment slots
+- Recall the usage of this

 ## APP service plan
 - An Azure App Service plan defines a set of compute resources for a web app to run
-- Shared (Free, Shared)/ Dedicated (Basic, Standard, Premium) / Isolated (IsolatedV2)
 - Auto-scaling for Azure web apps can only be configured for web apps that are part of the Standard App Service Plan or higher.
+- - Azure App Service cannot be directly moved to a different region.
+- Pricing tiers
+- 1. Shared compute (free and shared)  / cannot scale out
+  2. Dedictaed (basic, standard, premium v2,v3) share the compute resource
+  3. Isolated / uns on dedicated VN and provide compute and NW isolation. provide fill scale out features
+- You can move an app to another App Service plan, as long as the source plan and the target plan are in the same resource group and geographical region and of the same OS type
+- you can scale out an App Service Plan while the apps are online in Azure App Service.
+Scaling out increases the number of instances running your app without downtime
+- scale up ( add more resources) / scale out ( add more instances)
+- Revisit app service plan backups

 - **Cost of App Service plans**
 - Shared tier: Each app receives a quota of CPU minutes, so each app is charged for the CPU quota.